JAMESMTL/snippets/bnx2x/proxmox/README.md

 Step 6.
 Install the headers file corresponding to your target

 You will need to get a link for the headers that match the target build.
-Unfortunately you CAN'T use:

-    apt install pve-headers-$(uname -r)

-Doing so will pull down the latest version and not necessarily the installed version.

 you can construct the filename you need based on the version learned from the target